Delhi: Former OSD to Manish Sisodia arrested by CBI for bribery, deputy CM hails action

 “I have come to know that the CBI arrested a GST inspector taking a bribe,” Sisodia tweeted.
 “This officer worked at my office as an OSD.
 The CBI must immediately give him the harshest punishment.
 I have myself got many such corrupt officials caught in the last five years.”

 Madhav, a senior officer of the Delhi and Andaman Nicobar Island Civil Services, was arrested in a late-night operation for allegedly receiving a bribe of over Rs 2 lakh in a GST-related matter, PTI reported.
-He was taken to the CBI headquarters for questioning.
+He was taken to the CBI headquarters for questioning, and will reportedly be produced in court later on Friday.

+The investigating agency arrested the officer after inputs from a middleman who allegedly confessed to collecting the bribes on Madhav’s behalf, officials said.
+During interrogation, Dheeraj Gupta said that he had collected Rs 2.26 lakh as bribe for the bureaucrat.
+He was later sent to judicial custody.

 Madhav was posted to Sisodia’s office after the Aam Aadmi Party government came to power in 2015.
-The party is seeking re-election in Assembly elections to be held on Saturday.
+The party is seeking re-election in the Assembly polls to be held on Saturday.
 Votes will be counted on Tuesday.

 Sisodia told ANI that he had no problem with the timing of the arrest.
 “Whoever takes bribe should be caught immediately,” he said.
 “We have zero tolerance for corruption.”